-Virtual assessment centres (VACs) have become a key part of modern recruitment processes, especially for graduate schemes and high-volume hiring.
-They allow employers to assess candidates’ skills, competencies, and cultural fit in a structured, remote setting.
+Virtual assessment centres (VACs) have become an integral component of modern recruitment processes, particularly within graduate programmes and high-volume hiring initiatives.
+They enable employers to evaluate candidates’ skills, competencies, and cultural alignment in a structured and fully remote environment.

-If you’ve made it as far as a virtual assessment centre then chances are you’ve already been through at least one stage of video interviewing, so you should be fairly comfortable with presenting yourself on screen.
+Candidates who progress to a virtual assessment centre will typically have already completed at least one stage of video interviewing and should therefore be familiar with presenting themselves effectively on screen.

 What’s involved in a Virtual Assessment Centre?